12 Step Meetings for Lasting Recovery and Community Support

 Rural Access and Transportation Solutions

 Rural communities in Oregon and Wyoming often encounter steep barriers to consistent participation in 12 step meetings, as driving distances between peer support groups can easily surpass 50 miles.
 Practitioners routinely see individuals facing hardships such as lack of reliable transportation, dangerous winter travel, and the strain of organizing rides when group access is limited.
-Research confirms that accessibility continues to be one of the greatest obstacles for rural engagement in mutual aid and step-based peer support18.
+Research confirms that accessibility continues to be one of the greatest obstacles for rural engagement in mutual aid and step-based peer support.8

 Where 12 step networks thrive, seasoned members frequently develop carpool systems, coordinate rides through fellowship phone lists, and rotate meeting sites among community centers, churches, or clinics.
 These grassroots transportation solutions make attending addiction recovery meetings and mutual aid gatherings more realistic for those in remote regions of the Pacific Northwest.